Chinese Color Symbolism: Meanings of Different Colors in Chinese Culture

 At Chinese funerals, mourners typically wear white clothing or white armbands.
 White flowers, especially chrysanthemums, are funeral flowers that you'd never give as a cheerful gift.
 White envelopes are used for funeral donations, contrasting sharply with the red envelopes used for celebrations.

-Metal corresponds to white in the five elements system, connecting it to autumn, decline, and completion.
+Metal corresponds to white in the five-element system, connecting it to autumn, decline, and completion.
 While white has gained acceptance in modern contexts (like white shirts for work), the traditional meanings still influence how Chinese people use this color during important events.

 Black carries complex meanings in Chinese culture.
 It represents water in the five elements, symbolizing depth, mystery, and the unknown.
 Historically, black appeared in formal contexts and represented seriousness and authority.